Start building

 This makes version 4 easy to implement, ensures privacy, and minimizes the risk of duplicate identifiers.
 Version 4’s versatility and independence from system-specific details have made it the default choice to generate unique identifiers in various applications.

-GUID and UUID refer to the same 128-bit number used to uniquely identify information, but the terms are used in different contexts.
+GUID and UUID refer to the same 128-bit number used to identify information uniquely, but the terms are used in different contexts.

-GUID is primarily used within Microsoft technologies and computer systems, reflecting its origins in Microsoft's Component Object Model and Windows.
+The term GUID is primarily used within Microsoft technologies, reflecting its origins in Microsoft’s Component Object Model and Windows.

 UUID is a more universally accepted term, adhering to the standards set in RFC 4122.